 A total of 197 subjects took part in an experiment run at the Wharton Behavioral Lab at the Wharton School of the University of Pennsylvania.
 We used a paper-and-pencil questionnaire.
 Some questions involved immediate payments, that were made at the end of each session.
-Others involved payments to be made in the future; for these, subjects were told that their payment would be available to pick up from the lab starting from the date indicated.31
+Others involved payments to be made in the future; for these, subjects were told that their payment would be available to pick up from the lab starting from the date indicated.35

 We ran two treatments: 'long delay' and 'short delay,' labeled Long and Short in what follows.
-A total of 91 and 105 subjects participated in each, respectively.
-The only difference was the length of delays in some of the questions: in the Long treatment, some payments were delayed by up to 12 weeks, while in the Short treatment the maximum delay was 5 weeks.
-32
+A total of 105 and 91 subjects participated in each, respectively.
+The only difference was the length of delays in some of the questions: in the Long treatment, some payments were delayed by up to 12 weeks, while in the Short treatment the maximum delay was 5 weeks.36

-31All payment dates were expressed in weeks, with the goal of reducing heterogeneity in transaction costs between the dates, under the assumption that students have a regular schedule each week during the semester.
+35All payment dates were expressed in weeks, with the goal of reducing heterogeneity in transaction costs between the dates, under the assumption that students have a regular schedule each week during the semester.
 An email was then sent to remind them of the approaching date (they were told they would receive it).
 Subjects were also given the contact details of one of the authors, at the time a full-time faculty at Wharton.
 Returning to the lab to collect the payment involve transaction costs, a typical concern.
 However, in our experiment all payments related to time lotteries were designed to take place in future dates, thus holding constant the transaction cost.
-A second concern is that our questions involve payments of different amounts of money over time, which may be problematic (Augenblick et al., forthcoming).
-However, typical issues do not apply to our experiment (for example, the curvature of the utility function is inconsequential on ranking of time lotteries, as we have seen).
-Moreover, as we shall see we are interested in studying the relation between risk aversion over time lotteries and atemporal risk aversion.
-Since atemporal risk aversion is only defined for monetary lotteries, we focus our experiment on lotteries over money and leave for future research an investigation of time lotteries involving different objects.
+We have already mentioned that a second concern may relate to the use of monetary prizes, which could be seen as problematic to study intertemporal choice (Augenblick et al., 2015).
+As we have seen, typical issues do not apply here (for example, the curvature of the utility function is inconsequential on ranking of time lotteries and atemporal risk aversion, and the latter is defined for monetary lotteries, we focus our experiment on monetary prizes.
+Our broad intuition would naturally apply more in general; we leave its experimental investigations to future research.

-32Testing both treatments allows us to study long times spans, where differences between time lotteries become more pronounced; as well as shorter ones, where students' schedules are more stable, reducing heterogeneous sources of variation.
+36Testing both treatments allows us to study long times spans, where differences between time lotteries become more pronounced; as well as shorter ones, where students' schedules are more stable, reducing heterogeneous sources of variation.
 In the Short version all payments were scheduled before the end of the semester; no payment was scheduled during exam week.